M1r1k/dibs/README.txt

 DESCRIPTION
 =====================

-DIBS is the biggest payment gateway provider in Scandinavia.
+DIBS is the largest payment gateway provider in Scandinavia.

 This module makes it possible for other modules to integrate and receive payments through DIBS Internet, see